nolauren/teaching/1960samerica.md

 Feb 6: *American Divided* - Ch 2 ||  Leigh Raiford, “‘Come Let Us Build a New World Together’: SNCC and Photography of the Civil Rights Movement,” American Quarterly 59:4 (December 2007).
 Make sure you are on the UR server to access: https://muse.jhu.edu/article/228183/pdf

-Feb 8:  Reading Photographs - Listen to ["Unrest in Baton Rouge: Anatomy of a Photograph"]( http://www.wnyc.org/story/unrest-baton-rouge/) and explore The Movement (Danny Lyon).
-Pick a photograph to discuss in class.
+Feb 8:  Group 1 Presentation.
+Reading Photographs - Listen to ["Unrest in Baton Rouge: Anatomy of a Photograph"]( http://www.wnyc.org/story/unrest-baton-rouge/) and explore The Movement (Danny Lyon).

-Feb 13: *Black, White, and Colored: Television  and Black Civil Rights* - Ch 2: “The Double Life of Sit-In.”
-Watch [NBC White Paper: Sit-In](http://www.nbcuniversalarchives.com/nbcuni/clip/51A02201_s01.do) (1960, 56 min).
+Feb 13:  *Film Studies: An Introduction.* Ch 1 and 2.
+Read ["NBC White Paper."](http://www.museum.tv/eotv/nbcwhitepap.htm)  Watch [NBC White Paper: Sit-In](http://www.nbcuniversalarchives.com/nbcuni/clip/51A02201_s01.do) (1960, 56 min).
+Pick a clip and be prepared to analyze the mise-en-scene in class.

+Feb 15:  First Paper Workshop: Come to class prepared to discuss the photo you will be anayzing from The Movement and a thesis statement.

-Feb 15: Excerpt of “Sound,” (76-83) in Ed Sikov, Film Studies: An Introduction; and
+Feb 20: Group 2 Presentation.
+Excerpt of “Sound,” (76-83) in Ed Sikov, Film Studies: An Introduction ||
 Listen: [KPFA’s 1963 radio documentary Freedom Now!](http://www.kpfahistory.info/pa/freedom_now.html) Please listen to Part I.
 - We will listen to the first ten minutes of Part II in class.

+Feb 21: Screening of *Agents of Change* on Tuesday, February 21.
+Agents of Change is a new documentary chronicling protests led by black students at San Francisco State and Cornell University at the end of the 1960s.
+Students invoked the power and tactics of the anti-Vietnam War movement and the black power movement to demand a more relevant and meaningful education.
+The film ties itself directly to the protests which occurred in 2015-2016 academic year at the University of Missouri and spread across the country, where students demanded their administrations address issues of racism on their campuses, and create stronger support systems for black students.
+Agents of Change won both the Jury Award and the Audience Award for Best Feature Documentary at the 2016 Pan African Film Festival.
+The screening will be followed by a talk back with one of the filmmakers.
+This event has been made possible by a grant from the Cultural Affairs Committee, along with collaboration from Boatwright Memorial Library, the Center for Civic Engagement, Common Ground, WGSS, WILL*, and will be an official Black History Month event.

+Feb 22: Discussion with *Agents of Change* filmmakers.

-Feb 20:  Black Power
-"Broadcasting While Black: A History ad Overview of Black-Identity Public Affairs TV."
+Feb 27:  Group 3 Presentation.
+Black Power "Broadcasting While Black: A History ad Overview of Black-Identity Public Affairs TV."
 Thirteen.
 "The Black Panther Platform: `What We Want, What We Believe.'  "http://www.thirteen.org/broadcastingwhileblack/uncategorized/broadcasting-while-blacka-history-and-overview/
 [Black Journal Debut Episode (1968)](http://www.thirteen.org/broadcastingwhileblack/uncategorized/debut-episode-of-black-journal-1968/#): Watch 39:00 to 48:30